SimoRihani/PFA-Qucit/README.md

 Build it with `cordova build` or just run it on your device  with `cordova run android` and/or `cordova run ios`.

+####Overview in your browser :

+If you want to have an overview of App on your browser, run the following :

+	cd pfa29_client/
+	python -m SimpleHTTPServer

+You can see the result in your browser by going on your localhost port 8000 :
+`localhost:8000`

 ##Get App

 If you want App on your smartphone, you can build it yourself by following the steps described above.